kavanab506-afk/my-first-project/README.md

-# My First Project

-This repository contains my coding practice.
+This is my GitHub learning journey.